Back to California

 Plain English Breakdown

-This law requires courts to allow family members to participate in CARE court proceedings for people with severe mental illness, but only if it won't harm their treatment or well-being.
+This law requires judges to allow family members, like parents or siblings, to participate in CARE court proceedings if it won't harm the person with severe mental illness.

 What This Bill Does